tomjoht/tomjoht.github.io/_posts/2022/3/2022-03-19-trends-to-follow-or-forget-api-documentation.md

 {: .tip}
 The growth of web APIs led to a surge of opportunities for technical writers to work in developer documentation.

+## Next post

+Continue to the next post in this series: [GitHub and open-source](/trends/trends-to-follow-or-forget-git-and-github.html).